 Pet-Safe Plants: Outdoors

 When it comes to figuring out what plants are safe for dogs, Phoenix landscaping might seem like it would be a challenge.
 However, there are many dog-safe plants native to Arizona that will fit right into your outdoor space:

 - Crepe myrtle

 - Mesquite trees

 - Yellow palm

-Additionally, many edible plants such as herbs, fruits, and vegetables are not harmful to pets.
-However, keep in mind that there are some varieties that can make dogs ill, so always do your research.
+Additionally, many edible plants, such as herbs, fruits, and vegetables, are not harmful to pets.
+However, keep in mind that some varieties can make dogs ill, so always do your research.

 Learn More about Pet-Friendly Living from Canine Country Club & Feline Inn

-At Canine Country Club & Feline Inn, we aren’t just pet professionals – we’re pet parents, just like you.
-We want all pets to be happy and healthy, whether they’re spending time at our Phoenix doggie daycare and boarding facility or they’re at home with you.
-That’s why you can always come to us for information about keeping your pet feeling their very best.
+At Canine Country Club & Feline Inn, we aren’t just pet professionals – we are pet parents, just like you.
+We want all pets to be happy and healthy, whether they’re spending time at our Phoenix doggie daycare and boarding facility or at home with you.
+You can always come to us for information about keeping your pet feeling its best.

 Learn more about tips for a dog-friendly home and get details about our doggie daycare and boarding services when you contact us today!